The alarming numbers behind North Korea’s growing nuclear arsenal

 North Korea is prohibited by UN Security Council resolutions from carrying out any activity using ballistic missile technology, and this includes attempts to send a satellite with a rocket into space.

-Sarah Laderman, senior analyst at Rusi and the author of the report, said North Korea is looking for both smaller, closer-range weapons and larger, longer-range options, and the think tank’s analysis looked at the trade-offs between prioritising either of the two.
+Sarah Laderman, a senior analyst for the Open Nuclear Network, part of the non-profit organisation PAX sapiens which was contracted by Rusi to carry out the research, said North Korea is looking for both smaller, closer-range weapons and larger, longer-range options, and the think tank’s analysis looked at the trade-offs between prioritising either of the two.

 “We [can] assume, as we’ve been seeing in state media and just by their actions and what pictures they choose to release, they’re really focusing on a dual capable arsenal.
 They’re really looking to deter the US, which is further away, so they need a more strategic arsenal, and then obviously [they have] regional adversaries like South Korea and Japan as well,” Ms Laderman told The Independent.